Fredi/Phenix/README.md

 It will accept an id with just digits (max.
 8 digits).
 If we try to access 'http://localhost/user/show/abc' it will not execute that route, because 'abc' isn't numeric.

-You can wrap all routes above in one using conditional parameters:
+You can wrap all routes above in one using optional parameters:

     Phenix::get('/:controller(/:action(/:id))')->conditions(array('id' => '\d{1,8}'));

-  Note that I'm using the ':action' and ':id' parameters inside parathesis.
+  Note that I'm using the ':action' and ':id' parameters inside parathesis to make them optional.

 ### RESTful Routes

-One nice thing you can do with RESTful Routes is to use just one URL but execute different actions depending on the request method:
+One nice thing you can do with RESTful Routes is to use Rails like routing to execute different actions depending on the request method:

-    Phenix::get('/products', 'products#list');
-    Phenix::post('/products', 'products#save');
-    Phenix::put('/products', 'products#update');
-    Phenix::delete('/products', 'products#destroy');

-That's very nice!
+    Phenix::get('/products', 'products#index'); // listing of products
+    Phenix::get('/products/new', 'products#add'); // form to add a new product
+    Phenix::post('/products', 'products#create'); // save the new product
+    Phenix::get('/products/:id', 'products#show')->conditions(array('id' => '\d{1,8}')); // show the product with a given id
+    Phenix::get('/products/:id/edit', 'products#edit')->conditions(array('id' => '\d{1,8}')); // edit a product with a given id
+    Phenix::put('/products/:id', 'products#update')->conditions(array('id' => '\d{1,8}')); // update the product
+    Phenix::delete('/products/:id', 'products#destroy')->conditions(array('id' => '\d{1,8}')); // delete the product

+That's very nice, but it can be tedious to make all those routes if you have various controllers that acts the same way.
+So you can use the 'Phenix::resources' function to create all those routes automatically:

+    Phenix::resources('products');
+    // Phenix::resources('products', '/admin/products'); // you can pass a path too if you want

 ### Making a "Hello World" Rack Middleware

 Maybe you are asking yourself "what the hell is Rack?".
 It's basically an interface that sits between the HTTP request and our Application.
 [Check this out](https://github.com/tedkulp/php-rack#readme) for more information.

-So, we will make a HelloWorld class that will return 'Hello World!' if we access the '/hello_world' URL.
+So, we will make a HelloWorld middleware that will return 'Hello World!' if we access the '/hello_world' URL.

 1. First create a file called 'helloworld.php' in the '/lib' directory with this code: